End of Key Stage 2 (Year 6)

 Please note that all results are provisional until validated nationally.

-In Year 6, reading and mathematics is assessed through national tests.
+In Year 6, reading, mathematics, and spelling, punctuation and grammar are assessed through national tests.
 This required standard is represented by children achieving 100 or more on a scaled score.
 Those children who achieve 110 or more are identified as working to a ‘High Standard’.
 A school will publish the average scaled score in each subject to indicate the attainment of the group as a whole although children will receive their individual scores.
-For writing, teachers will assess children against the set criteria and make a judgement based upon the criteria met.
+For writing, teachers will assess children against the set national criteria and make a judgement based upon the criteria met.

 The progress measure for the children in Year 6 indicates whether the children, collectively, have made progress ‘below’, ‘in line with’ or ‘above’ expectation.
 A positive progress score indicates above, a negative score indicates below and zero would indicate expected progress.
 However, the differences have to be significant in order to be numerically valid.